grassLEE/grassLeeBlog/blog/2023/slicing-with-python/index.md

 my_list[2]
 # returns 3
 ```
 However, when we need to grab entire sections of a list, or filter through specific entries, Python offers *slicing*.
 The syntax for slicing is quite simple: first, we indicate our starting position, next, we indicate our stop point (keep in mind Python’s non-inclusive nature), and finally, we establish a *step*.
-The step establishes the increment that our program will skip between values.
+The step defines the increment that our program will skip between values.

 ## Example: Basic Structure: